janetjoywilson/janetjoywilson.github.io/index.md

 #### {{ site.about }}

 Welcome to my website!

 My life is an open book.

+Dear reader,

-This is where I will share a whole bunch of things:
+This is the place where I will share a variety of my passions with you:

 ### My [favourite books]({{ site.url }}/library/)